floodlight/indigo/README.md

 independent way.
 This allows the decoupling of database-like queries on the OpenFlow flow table from the manipulation of the forwarding state that is platform specific.
+* Configuration:  This module provides platform and implementation specific access to the interfaces provided by the other modules that permit updating the running configuration of the application.

 The platform specific modules (not included in this distribution) are: